juice-ix/MCLG/README.md

 ## Starting Out
 To start creating logic gate systems, first run `/function mclg:spawn_ui` in chat.
+Run `/function mclg:give_wrench` to get the wrench item.

 To place a single element, right click anywhere in the UI while not spriting.
 To remove a single element, left click anywhere in the UI while not sprinting.